IanManske/quantette/quantette/docs/Benchmarks and Accuracy.md

 # Benchmarks and Accuracy

 Below are some comparisons between `quantette` and some other libraries.
-Each library has different situations and/or options that can make then perform better or worse, but these limited comparisons should give a rough point of reference.
+Each library has different situations and/or options that can make them perform better or worse, but these limited comparisons should give a rough point of reference.
 Note that `quantette` currently doesn't support alpha channel/component, while the other libraries do.

 # Setup